5 Star Rating by Ava

 Keep in mind: if Julie has a history of being a bad driver and you are aware of that history or you loan her your car under circumstances where you reasonably should know she could put others at risk (I.e. intoxication) you may be sued individually for negligent entrustment by the person Julie injures in a wreck.
 Any at-fault accident by a person to whom you loan your vehicle will likely affect your insurance.
 After your insurance has paid to recover her mistakes, your premiums will almost certainly increase.

 If you have questions about what your insurance covers, contact your insurance agent.
-If you’ve been in an accident or a friend had an accident in your car, contact the lawyers at Hodge & Langley Law Firm to protect yourself and your finances.
+If you’ve been in an accident or a friend had an accident in your car, contact the auto accident lawyers at Hodge & Langley Law Firm to protect yourself and your finances.